(410 ILCS 45/2)

 health hazard to humans.

-"Lead poisoning" means the condition of having blood lead levels in
+"Lead poisoning" means having an elevated blood lead level.

 "Lead risk assessment" means an on-site investigation to determine the existence, nature, severity, and location of lead hazards.
 "Lead risk assessment" includes any lead sampling and visual assessment associated with conducting a lead risk assessment and lead hazard screen and all lead sampling associated with compliance investigations.